 How to help: use a calm voice, smile, and give them lots of cuddles

 Your baby needs extra reassurance if they’re upset when you leave them.
 Say when you’re leaving and wave goodbye.
 If you go into another room, tell them that you’ll be back soon.
 When you return you can comfort your baby by talking calmly to them, cuddling and reassuring them.

 Babies cry for all sorts of reasons.
 Your baby may be:

 Some babies also cry when the person caring for them leaves the room, or when they’re frustrated.

-Now your baby is getting older, you may be able to stop their crying by distracting them with toys, reading books, showing them things in the room, or going for a walk.
+As your baby grows, you may be able to calm their crying by distracting them with toys, reading books, showing them things in the room, or going for a walk.
 A bit of fresh air can work wonders!
 Sometimes, trying to comfort a crying baby can leave you feeling frustrated, exhausted, desperate, or angry.

-Never shake or smack your baby as you can easily hurt them.
+Never shake or smack your baby - you can easily hurt them.

-If your baby is crying for longer than usual they may be unwell.
-If you are worried about your baby’s crying, contact your doctor.
+If your baby is crying for longer, or differently from usual, they may be unwell.
+If you’re worried about your baby’s crying, call your doctor.